Fulton County DA has grown frustrated with Georgia Secretary of State's office cooperation in Trump probe, source says - KTVZ

 “I told the DA’s office that we are perfectly willing to cooperate with reasonable requests regarding their investigation,” Germany said in a statement to CNN.
 “I requested time to get an attorney lined up to represent our office to make sure those interactions are efficient and not disruptive.
 The DA’s office told me that was fine.”

-Germany criticized the district attorney’s office as “wildly unprofessional,” claiming the office was using anonymous sources to misrepresent their conversations, and said that is “making me rethink whether we should cooperate with them.”
+Germany claimed the office was using anonymous sources to misrepresent their conversations, criticized that as “wildly unprofessional” and said it is “making me rethink whether we should cooperate with them.”

+Raffensperger on Saturday told CNN’s Jim Acosta that “we’re fully cooperating with the district attorney,” and added that it was “false” that his office was not cooperating.

 A source familiar with the Georgia Secretary of State’s office told CNN that the district attorney filed an open records request Tuesday and their office is working with the investigators to fulfill that request.

-Note: CORRECTION: An earlier version of this article mischaracterized part of a statement from Ryan Germany, general counsel for Georgia Secretary of State Brad Raffensperger’s office.
-This story has been updated to add comments from Raffensperger.